MEITREX/quiz_service/README.md

-The Quiz Service in GITS offers a variety of quiz types to facilitate learning and assessment.
+The Quiz Service in MEITREX offers a variety of quiz types to facilitate learning and assessment.
 These quizzes include:

 ### Multiple Choice Quiz